MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/frequently-asked-questions.md

 ---
 title: Frequently asked questions
-description: FAQ about UWP on Xbox. ms.date: 03/29/2017 ms.topic: article
+description: If things aren't working as you expected, look through this page of frequently asked questions about UWP on Xbox. ms.date: 03/29/2017 ms.topic: article
 keywords: windows 10, uwp